Home | About Us | Contact Us | Shopping Cart

 To be reinstated as an active member, authorization is needed from the State Bar (for attorneys inactive for less than one year) or the Board of Bar Examiners (for attorneys inactive for more than one year).
 For reinstatement through the State Bar, contact firstname.lastname@example.org.
 For reinstatement, visit www.nmexam.org/reinstatement.
 The BBE will perform a personal and professional background check and verify continuing legal education records to determine if there was a prior-year deficit that needs to be completed.
 Members will also need to pay State Bar licensing fees.
 Once reinstated, a member will be subject to all parts of annual license renewal and MCLE requirements.

 If you’ve considered all of the options available, such as inactive status, and you still feel that you would like to give up your license, the proper method is to voluntarily resign.
 This requires notifying the New Mexico Supreme Court and the State Bar in writing of your intent, which will then allow you to relinquish your New Mexico license without the suspension that would occur if you simply chose not to pay your mandatory fees.
-Email the Supreme Court at email@example.com and copy firstname.lastname@example.org to begin the process.
+Contact the Supreme Court at https://supremecourt.nmcourts.gov/supreme-court/for-attorneys/ , then choose Changes to Contact Information in left panel.
 If you withdraw from the State Bar but determine later on that you need an active license to practice law in New Mexico, you will need to go through the Board of Bar Examiners to either retake the bar exam or be admitted through the reciprocity rule (unless otherwise ordered by the New Mexico Supreme Court).